 The Company reviews the estimated useful lives of property, plant and equipment at each balance sheet date.
 In this financial year it was deemed that no change to the estimated useful lives was needed.
-The carrying value of property, plant and equipment is disclosed in note 14 Property, Plant and Equipment a) Property, Plant and Equipment
+The carrying value of property, plant and equipment is disclosed in note 14 Property, Plant and Equipment.